Commentary on the First Chapter of the Book of Daniel

 Isaiah 38:1-8

-When Hezekiah pleaded with God to spare his life, the prophet Isaiah came as God's messenger and announced that the king's life would be prolonged fifteen years (verse 5).
-To confirm the word of the prophet, God caused the shadow of the sun to move backward on the sundial of the king (verse 8).
+When Hezekiah pleaded with God to spare his life, the prophet Isaiah came as God's messenger and announced that the king's life would be prolonged fifteen years (v.
+5).
+To confirm the word of the prophet, God caused the shadow of the sun to move backward on the sundial of the king (v.
+8).

 The sickness indeed departed from Hezekiah.
 Yet despite all the grace poured out upon his life, he soon fell into sin.
 The sin occurred when the king of Babylon sent ambassadors to congratulate Hezekiah on his recovery.